 Brandon Petersen: Ex Orlando Pirates Player Blasts Kaizer Chiefs Star Over Fight With Fans

-Former Orlando Pirates attacker Lebohang Mokoena believes Kaizer Chiefs goalkeeper Brandon Petersen should have shown greater composure during his clash with supporters after the club’s Nedbank Cup exit.
+Former Orlando Pirates attacker Lebohang Mokoena believes Kaizer Chiefs goalkeeper Brandon Petersen should have shown much better composure during his clash with supporters after the club’s Nedbank Cup exit on Wednesday, February 4, 2026.

-Petersen was involved in a heated moment on Wednesday evening after Chiefs were knocked out of the competition by Stellenbosch FC.
-The shot-stopper appeared to almost strike a supporter after verbal abuse was directed at him following the 2–1 defeat.
+Petersen was involved in a heated moment on Wednesday evening after the Glamour Boys were eliminated from the competition by Stellenbosch FC.
+The shot-stopper appeared almost to strike a supporter after verbal abuse was directed at him following the 2–1 defeat at the DHL Stadium in Cape Town.

 Visibly upset by the incident, Petersen lashed out in anger but was quickly restrained by a security official before matters escalated further.
 He then left the scene as emotions continued to run high.